 The purpose of grouping these drinks together, Regan says, “is not merely for the sake of giving them somewhere to hang their hats” but also because it “makes whole strings of drinks far easier to memorize.”

 The new edition of the book streamlines the drink categories and omits a number of categories and little-used drinks for the sake of simplicity.
 (I admit I’m a little sorry to see “Squirrel Sours” go; while Regan wisely decided today’s barkeeps aren’t looking for 11 drinks that showcase nutty crème de noyaux liqueur, the name always made me smile.)
-The grid layout still resembles an Excel spreadsheet, but what the chart lacks in artistic finesse it more than makes up for in utility and forward-thinking vision.
+The grid layout still resembles an Excel spreadsheet, but what the chart lacks in artistic finesse it more than makes up for in its utility.

 This cocktail book is aimed at home bartenders, not the pros, and uses cheeky, colorful flowcharts to help guide the reader to a potential cocktail.
 According to co-author Carey Jones (also the author of “Brooklyn Bartender”), the flowchart format was inspired by the questions co-author (and bartender/consultant) John McCarthy fields when helping guests and clients create off-menu drinks.